Enclavely/tailor/readme.txt

 [Tailor](http://gettailor.com/) is a simple yet powerful plugin that allows you to easily create stunning pages using an intuitive drag and drop interface.
 Everything is done in the frontend of your website, meaning that what you see is what you get.
 The best part is that it’s all completely free!

+To get started, refer to our [documentation](https://tailor.zendesk.com/hc/en-us/categories/202586427-Getting-started).

 = Easy to use =

 Drag and drop elements relative to one another and then customize them using a set of well-thought-out options.
 You'll be up and running in minutes and can use all that saved time for more important things like creating content!

 = Easy to extend =

 Adding your own custom elements or functionality is easy.

-The new [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) can be used to display project posts within your site or as the basis for your own custom elements and functionality.
+Please refer to our [developer documentation](https://tailor.zendesk.com/hc/en-us/categories/203117247-Extending) if you are interested in creating your own extensions.
+The [Portfolio extension](https://wordpress.org/plugins/tailor-portfolio/) is an example of an extension that can be used to display project posts within your site.

 = Works with any theme =